vt-middleware/ldaptive/docs/guide/controls/pagedresults.md

 ## Using the Paged Results Client

 The PagedResultClient encapsulates the cookie management associated with this control and exposes convenient methods for common operations.
+Note that you must use a SingleConnectionFactory with this client as each search request must occur on the same connection.
+In addition, the connection factory should not be used for other purposes while in use by the PagedResultsClient.

 ### Perform paged search to completion